data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/long.md

 pixelizer directly to WebAssembly we can minimize latency that results from transmission between yt and the browser.

-, datasets can be interactively visualized without latency occurring from transmission between yt and the browser.

 Our presentation will have the following general structure:
 * The development of the tool
   * Using Rust compiled to WebAssembly for image pixelization and rendering